Working in a diverse environment

-Leiden University is the first Dutch organisation to appoint a diversity officer: Dr Isabel Hoving.
-Together with the Diversity Office, Dr Hoving initiates and coordinates all diversity-related activities.
+Dr Aya Ezawa is Diversity Officer for Leiden University.
+Together with the Diversity Office, Dr Ezawa initiates and coordinates all diversity-related activities.

 If you have any questions about the diversity policy or if you are curious about the activities of the Diversity Office, please contact the Diversity Office.